Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Bronchodilators help open the air passages in your lungs, and help you breathe more easily.

-- Pancreatic enzymes help your digestive system break down food and absorb nutrients properly.
+- Pancreatic enzymes help your digestive system break down food and absorb nutrients.

 - Extra oxygen may be needed if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.

 - Surgery may be needed if you have severe damage to organs, such as your liver or lungs.
-Ask your caregiver for more information about surgery.
+Ask your provider for more information about surgery.

 What can I do to breathe more easily?

-- Airway clearance techniques are exercises to help remove mucus so you can breathe more easily.
-Your caregiver will show you how to do the exercises.
-These exercises may be used along with machines or devices to help decrease your symptoms and risk for infection.
+- Use airway clearance exercises to help remove mucus so you can breathe more easily.
+Your provider will show you how to do the exercises.
+These exercises may be used with machines or devices to help decrease your symptoms and risk for infection.
+Your healthcare provider may also recommend pulmonary rehabilitation (rehab) to help you improve lung function.
+Pulmonary rehab is usually 3 times each week for a few months.

 - Rest or sleep with your head elevated to help keep your airway open.
 Use pillows or foam wedges to elevate your head.